Customer Churn: What Is It and How to Reduce It?

 Every business experiences customer churn, and it’s not always avoidable.
 Unavoidable customer churn is the result of natural attrition and other factors out of your control that cause customers to leave your company over time.

-This type of churn occurs naturally due to friction with your products or the overall shopping experience you provide and has no apparent solutions.
+This type of churn occurs naturally due to friction with your products or the overall shopping experience you provide, and has no apparent solutions.
 Some customers will leave, no matter what you do!

 Avoidable Churn